PurabB/Team-6-Tutorial/TEMPLATE.md

 ## Getting Started
 ### Required Downloads and Installations
---
+---
-software: Arduino IDE The Arduino Integrated Development Environment (IDE) is a cross-platform application used to write and upload programs to Arduino-compatible boards. installation process: Download the Arduino IDE from the official website.
+software: Arduino IDE The Arduino Integrated Development Environment (IDE) is a cross-platform application used to write and upload programs to Arduino-compatible boards. installation process:
+-Download the Arduino IDE from the official website.

-Follow the installation instructions for your operating system (Windows, macOS, or Linux).
+-Follow the installation instructions for your operating system (Windows, macOS, or Linux).

-Open the Arduino IDE and go to File > Preferences.
+-Open the Arduino IDE and go to File > Preferences.

-In the "Additional Boards Manager URLs" field, add the following URL: https://dl.espressif.com/dl/package_esp32_index.json.
+-In the "Additional Boards Manager URLs" field, add the following URL: https://dl.espressif.com/dl/package_esp32_index.json.

-Go to Tools > Board > Boards Manager, search for "ESP32", and install the ESP32 board package.
+-Go to Tools > Board > Boards Manager, search for "ESP32", and install the ESP32 board package.
---
+---

 ### Required Components